suphanatwong/pyEpiDisplay/docs/functional_specification.md

 ## User profile.
 Who uses the system.
 What they know about the domain and computing (e.g., can browse the web, can program in Python)

+Henry is an epidemiology M.S. student with no prior background in R but with lots of experience in Python.
+Priorities:
+Become more familiar with R for epidemiology applications, especially because almost all of his coursework is taught with R.
+Wants a python version of epiDisplay that is intuitive, easy to use, as well as easy to understand the documentation of as he still wants to gain exposure in R.

+James is a software developer and wants to use functions for R but only works in Python.
+Priorities:
+Doesn't care too much about the epi data, just wants to add some of the functions in converting R to python in his packages.
+Doesn't have much time to add it.

 ## Data source
 ### Outbreak Dataset: Thailand 1990 Food Poisoning Outbreak
 We wil be testing our functions using epiDisplay's Outbreak dataset, which originates from a critical public health investigation in Supan Buri Province, Thailand, on August 25, 1990.
 The incident involved an acute gastrointestinal illness affecting attendees of a national handicapped sports day held at a provincial college.